8 Array Formulas

 Example 8.8 File: Dynarray.xlsx

-Sort names based on length.
+Sort names by length.

 =SORTBY(A2:A11,C2:C11)